The available run/debug configurations are displayed in the drop-down list in the Run area of the main toolbar:

 If you click OK in the confirmation dialog box, the first instance of the runner will be stopped, and the next one will take its place.

 If this check box is not selected, you can launch as many instances of the runner as required.
 So doing, each runner will start in its own tab of the Run tool window.

 To use an existing configuration as a pattern, create its copy by clicking the Copy button on the toolbar, then change it as required.

-- In the Before launch section, define whether you want to execute some tools or scripts prior to launching the run/debug configuration.
+- In the Before launch section, define whether you want to compile the modified sources, and run an Ant or Maven script.

 - Specify additional parameters depending on the configuration type.
 Refer to the descriptions of run/debug configuration parameters below the Run/Debug Configurations section.

 - Apply the changes and close the dialog box.